 For those who visit there often, you'll recognize this as text for the "graph" page accessed after running the DSLReports speed test app, asking for ISP, advertised down, and advertised up speeds.
 That's the whole genesis of this app.

 Does nothing with the return selection function arguments.
 It really should return only partial strings if the offset and size are specified.

-Specifies a fixed geometry.
-I run a window manager in which I place all new windows; they aren't placed for me.
+It may have code which specifies a fixed geometry.
+At one time I ran a window manager in which I placed all new windows interactively with the mouse; they weren't placed for me.
 So before displaying the window, I tell the window manager to put it at +0+0.
 There should probably be a way to specify geometry.

 A .tkwebbudrc or .tkwebbud/rc might be nice, instead of having to specify arguments all the time.

 (The following is just due to not knowing enough Tk, I'm sure)

 Drag-and-drop might be a little nicer, but I don't know how to do that.
 The current implementation is better than repetitive typing, but seems worse than D-n-D.

 It might be convenient to populate the CUT_BUFFERs too, as GNUEmacs does.